tichakornw/academic-kickstart/content/home/recent_news.md

  css_class = ""
 +++

 I'm looking for Ph.D. students with **strong analytical skills** and eager to **initiate and explore new ideas** that will have **real-world impact**.
-No particular background is required.
-If you're interested, please send me a **short** email, giving an example of challenges (not necessarily CS/control/robotic related---anything that illustrates your analytical skills works) you have solved or want to solve and how you would approach it.
+Please check the current projects below.
+If you're interested, the first step is to apply to the Department of Computer Science.
+For ISU students, please send me a **short** email and include the project(s) you are interested in.

 {{< readfromfile "/content/newslist.dat" 5 >}}<br/>